Mentor1337/Betalint/README.md

 # Betanet v1.1 Specification Compliance Linter

-A comprehensive command-line tool to validate Betanet implementations against the official v1.1 specification requirements.
-This linter automatically checks all 11 mandatory compliance requirements from § 11 of the spec and generates detailed reports with Software Bill of Materials (SBOM).
+A command-line tool to validate Betanet implementations against the official v1.1 specification requirements.
+It checks all 13 compliance requirements and can produce detailed reports with an optional Software Bill of Materials (SBOM).

 ## 🚀 Features

-- **Complete Spec Coverage**: Validates all 11 requirements from § 11 Compliance Summary
+- **Complete Spec Coverage**: Validates 13 requirements from § 11 Compliance Summary
 - **Automated Testing**: Run against any Betanet binary implementation
 - **Detailed Reports**: Text and JSON output formats with evidence tracking
 - **SBOM Generation**: CycloneDX-compatible Software Bill of Materials